ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-The Nest.js Heuristic Playbook: Patterns, Pitfalls, and Principles - <a href="https://medium.com/@jaworski/the-nest-js-heuristic-playbook-patterns-pitfalls-and-principles-1e718bdd86be?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Setting Up Kafka on the Cloud Using Confluent: A Complete Guide for Node.js Developers - <a href="https://javascript.plainenglish.io/setting-up-kafka-on-the-cloud-using-confluent-a-complete-guide-for-node-js-developers-20e216a6c6c6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maciej Jaworski`**
+✍️ **posted by `codingsprints`**

-<blockquote>Just a few steps to get your backend under control.
+<blockquote>Step-by-step guide to setting up Kafka on Confluent Cloud, creating clusters and topics, and connecting with Node.js clients.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The Error That Wasn’t What It Seemed: A Debugging Story About Patience, Versions, and Asking… - <a href="https://compeng.medium.com/the-error-that-wasnt-what-it-seemed-a-debugging-story-about-patience-versions-and-asking-86489778685c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Adiós a las contraseñas: Cómo Implementé autenticación con WebAuthn en Node.js. - <a href="https://medium.com/@dev.eliud.trejo/adi%C3%B3s-a-las-contrase%C3%B1as-c%C3%B3mo-implement%C3%A9-autenticaci%C3%B3n-con-webauthn-en-node-js-81db4419bc0e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mustafa Yücel`**
+✍️ **posted by `Eliud Trejo`**

-<blockquote>I ran into an interesting issue today.
-A service integration was failing — every request I sent was getting rejected with an unexpected…
+<blockquote>Las contraseñas han sido el método de autenticación predominante desde los albores de la informática, pero debemos migrar…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Marriage in Jordan… is not just a contract, but a legal and Sharia responsibility - <a href="https://medium.com/@jovial_zomp_porpoise_770/marriage-in-jordan-is-not-just-a-contract-but-a-legal-and-sharia-responsibility-a294ddf2c969?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Integrate PayPal in Node.js (Step-by-Step Guide for 2025) - <a href="https://javascript.plainenglish.io/how-to-integrate-paypal-in-node-js-step-by-step-guide-for-2025-53dfe7681e1f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Best Family Law Firm in Amman Jordan | Ahmed`**
+✍️ **posted by `Ahmad Nadeem`**

-<blockquote>Marriage in Jordan… is not just a contract, but a legal and Sharia responsibility
+<blockquote>If you’re building an eCommerce site, SaaS platform, or any product that needs payments — PayPal remains one of the most trusted gateways…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-End-to-End Testing in NestJS — The Real Way (with Vitest + PostgreSQL) - <a href="https://medium.com/@aymankaddioui/end-to-end-testing-in-nestjs-the-real-way-with-vitest-postgresql-99afd4c25f65?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bun.js vs npm — Why Bun is Way Faster (and the Future of JavaScript Runtime) - <a href="https://medium.com/@sumit2022pal/bun-js-vs-npm-why-bun-is-way-faster-and-the-future-of-javascript-runtime-16c55339cc73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `mohamed aymen el kadioui el idrissi`**
+✍️ **posted by `Sumit Pal`**

-<blockquote>“If your tests don’t touch the database, they’re not really E2E.”
+<blockquote>JavaScript developers have been relying on npm for years as the go-to package manager for Node.js.
+But in recent times, a new player has…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Node.js v24.x Released: What’s New for Developers In 2025 - <a href="https://medium.com/@backendbyeli/node-js-v24-x-released-whats-new-for-developers-in-2025-28d41ea139b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Input Validation and Sanitization in Node.js: Stop Injection Attacks Before They Start - <a href="https://medium.com/@manisuec/input-validation-and-sanitization-in-node-js-stop-injection-attacks-before-they-start-3c318853c60b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eli - BackEnd Engineer`**
+✍️ **posted by `Manish Prasad`**

-<blockquote>Some way-to-important performance improvements (and breaking changes!), and few other things for your backend stack.
+<blockquote>Modern web applications built with Node.js, Express, and MongoDB deliver exceptional performance and developer velocity.
+However, this…
 Continue reading on Medium »</blockquote>

 <h3>6.
-MERN Stack Roadmap for Beginners: Step-by-Step Guide - <a href="https://medium.com/@info_80576/mern-stack-roadmap-for-beginners-step-by-step-guide-8e837776b741?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Encoded and Decoded Base64 Strings in Node.js. - <a href="https://medium.com/@mehulbudasana31/how-i-encoded-and-decoded-base64-strings-in-node-js-5c767f82de21?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JustAcademy Software Training Institute`**
+✍️ **posted by `Mehulbudasana`**

-<blockquote>Learn Full-Stack Development with JavaScript — from frontend to backend and everything in between.
+<blockquote>How a minor API problem led me to encode and decode Base64 strings in Node.js, and how such simple utilities can make backend work easier.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Introducing React Native Optimizer — Effortlessly Analyze & Clean Your Codebase - <a href="https://ijunaidsaleem.medium.com/introducing-react-native-optimizer-effortlessly-analyze-clean-your-codebase-35fc6830ff47?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building My Own Castle: Why I Crafted a Personal Blogging API with Node.js - <a href="https://medium.com/@bernardagwai/building-my-own-castle-why-i-crafted-a-personal-blogging-api-with-node-js-2b5164085759?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `junaid saleem`**
+✍️ **posted by `Stephen Bernard Agwai`**

-<blockquote>A new open-source CLI tool to detect unused code, deprecated dependencies, and optimize React Native projects — in seconds.
+<blockquote>There’s no shortage of platforms to write on.
+Medium, Hashnode, Ghost — they’re all fantastic.
+But as a developer, I always felt a nagging…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-A Confession: Even after ten years of working as a developer, I still have to look up how to center… - <a href="https://medium.com/@kanhaaggarwal/a-confession-even-after-ten-years-of-working-as-a-developer-i-still-have-to-look-up-how-to-center-5b144990bbc5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create an IAM User and Attach a Custom Policy for Amazon EKS Setup - <a href="https://faun.pub/how-to-create-an-iam-user-and-attach-a-custom-policy-for-amazon-eks-setup-27a8d2995eee?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chronicles`**
+✍️ **posted by `codingsprints`**

-<blockquote>It is a manifestation of a successful professional and not a symptom of the imposter syndrome.
-This is the reason.
+<blockquote>Step-by-step guide to creating an IAM user, attaching a custom EKS policy, and configuring AWS CLI for Kubernetes on Windows.
-Continue reading on Medium »</blockquote>
+Continue reading on FAUN.dev()  »</blockquote>

 <h3>2.
-How I rebuilt Pagination, Performance, and Resilience in a real-world Data App - <a href="https://medium.com/@freddy.dordoni/how-i-rebuilt-pagination-performance-and-resilience-in-a-real-world-data-app-7e6150729b94?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Production-Ready CI/CD Pipeline with GitHub Actions and Docker Hub - <a href="https://blog.devops.dev/building-a-production-ready-ci-cd-pipeline-with-github-actions-and-docker-hub-3f1bff25467d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Freddy Dordoni`**
+✍️ **posted by `codingsprints`**

-<blockquote>In just a matter of few weeks, our Web app had to go from Zero to Something, fast.
+<blockquote>Discover how to build a production-ready CI/CD pipeline utilizing GitHub Actions and Docker Hub for a microservices architecture.
-Continue reading on Medium »</blockquote>
+Continue reading on DevOps.dev »</blockquote>

 <h3>3.
-Escape Velocity: Break Free from Framework Gravity - <a href="https://medium.com/@denodell/escape-velocity-break-free-from-framework-gravity-f484d8b555b6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Setting Up Kafka on the Cloud Using Confluent: A Complete Guide for Node.js Developers - <a href="https://javascript.plainenglish.io/setting-up-kafka-on-the-cloud-using-confluent-a-complete-guide-for-node-js-developers-20e216a6c6c6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Den Odell`**
+✍️ **posted by `codingsprints`**

-<blockquote>After a decade of React dominance, it’s time to remember that frameworks run inside the web, not the other way around.
+<blockquote>Step-by-step guide to setting up Kafka on Confluent Cloud, creating clusters and topics, and connecting with Node.js clients.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Designing Fair Token Bucket Policies for Real-Time Apps - <a href="https://levelup.gitconnected.com/designing-fair-token-bucket-policies-for-real-time-apps-289b00eb4435?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing Refreshment: How I Brought a Mango Vitamin Drink to Life Through Visual Storytelling - <a href="https://medium.com/@succes8or/designing-refreshment-how-i-brought-a-mango-vitamin-drink-to-life-through-visual-storytelling-2279b208b3fe?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Konstantin Tarkus`**
+✍️ **posted by `Successor`**

-<blockquote>Sizing burst capacity and refill rates for chat, gaming, and streaming without starving legitimate users or enabling abuse.
+<blockquote>There’s something magnetic about creating for brands that breathe energy.
-Continue reading on Level Up Coding »</blockquote>
+ When I started working on the Vitamin 1 Mango Drink design, I… Continue reading on Medium »</blockquote>

 <h3>5.
-AI Agents: Tools for Ethical Growth and Engagement - <a href="https://medium.com/@abenjamin1313/ai-agents-tools-for-ethical-growth-and-engagement-2d9c8f9edc43?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+FastAPI Streaming Response: Boosting Real-Time Performance for Your APIs - <a href="https://medium.com/@agusabdulrahman/fastapi-streaming-response-boosting-real-time-performance-for-your-apis-a99bb7995b63?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adam M. Victor | Author | A.I.
-Ethics`**
+✍️ **posted by `agus abdul rahman`**

-<blockquote>AI Agents — Email RatioGPT, GBP-AI GPT, and Golden RatioGPT — each uniquely designed to address specific challenges in communication…
+<blockquote>Learn how to use FastAPI’s StreamingResponse to handle large files, stream real-time data, and supercharge your API performance with clean…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Content Hashing for Static Assets Managed by Spring Boot - <a href="https://medium.com/@AlexanderObregon/content-hashing-for-static-assets-managed-by-spring-boot-7545cb7f0426?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introduction to Canvas and WebGL: Bringing Graphics to Life on the Web - <a href="https://javascript.plainenglish.io/introduction-to-canvas-and-webgl-bringing-graphics-to-life-on-the-web-df9491e0424e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alexander Obregon`**
+✍️ **posted by `John Au-Yeung`**

-<blockquote>Web applications rely heavily on static assets such as JavaScript files, CSS stylesheets, images, and fonts.
+<blockquote>When you think about modern web development, images and graphics often come to mind, but did you know that the web can do much more than…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-Rails 8: Real-Time Task Manager Architecture with Solid Queue + Turbo Streams - <a href="https://medium.com/@samidghim/rails-8-real-time-task-manager-architecture-with-solid-queue-turbo-streams-13a1c39f665c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Diffing Algorithm For Arrays in React: A Deep Dive And Practical Takeaways (2025 edition) - <a href="https://medium.com/@colizu2020/the-diffing-algorithm-for-arrays-in-react-a-deep-dive-and-practical-takeaways-2025-edition-d13e9a79397f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dghim Sami`**
+✍️ **posted by `Colin Zhou`**

-<blockquote>Rails 8 is the first Rails release in 20 years where the default stack is production viable for full realtime without external infra…
+<blockquote>In this article, I will be explaining how React’s list diffing algorithm works internally when dealing with arrays of elements.
+This is…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Mastering Asynchronous Patterns in Modern JavaScript - <a href="https://medium.com/write-a-catalyst/mastering-asynchronous-patterns-in-modern-javascript-da919bf40794?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohsin Abro`**

+<blockquote>How I finally tamed promises, async/await, and event loops after years of callback chaos.
+Continue reading on Write A Catalyst »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>